-Pain, both acute and chronic, afflicts millions of people around the world.
 Pain can be categorized in different ways, but one of the most common is nociceptive versus neuropathic pain.

 Nociceptive pain is the result of activity in signaling pathways caused by tissue damage.
 Nociceptive pain is usually acute and develops in response to a specific situation, such as postsurgical pain and pain associated with sports injuries.
 It tends to disappear when the affected body part heals.
-One example of chronic nociceptive pain that lasts for more than 3-6 months is pain from osteoarthritis.
+One example of chronic nociceptive pain that lasts for more than 3-6 months is pain from osteo-arthritis.